temporalio/features/README.md

   mind when writing features.

 - A Python feature should be in `feature.py`.
+- A Ruby feature should be in `feature.rb`.
 - Add a README.md to each feature directory.
   - README should have a title summarizing the feature (only first letter needs to be in title case), then a short paragraph explaining the feature and its purpose, and then optionally another paragraph explaining details of the